a-mrcr7/wallpaper-fingerprint/README.md

 **Personal PowerShell Project — v2.0**

-I was bored, so I made this little personal project to generate the password for my professional locker from my workplace wallpaper.
+I was bored, so I made this little personal project to generate the password for my professional locker from my laptop wallpaper.

-The idea is to turn a designated workplace wallpaper into a deterministic four-digit value and then represent that value as a SHA-256 hash.
+The idea is to turn a designated laptop wallpaper into a deterministic four-digit value and then represent that value as a SHA-256 hash.